jjg/type-o/journal.md

 # Type-O Project Journal

+## 11192023

+Going to try to wire-up the rest of the keyboard and see how much we an get working.

+Wires are connected, now to do the software side of things...

 ## 11182023

 Tweaked the bottom case design to add clearance under the keyboard and elsewhere to accomodate the wiring between modules (the Dupont connectors add a lot of height).
 This might be reducable in the future with more customized components.